ClearBlade/ClearBlade-Patterns/Real Time Location Services/README.md

 # Real Time Location using the ClearBlade Platform

 With the help of MQTT, REST Services and Code Services with Triggers on the ClearBlade Platform, users can implement efficient and reliable real time systems with very little work.
+ClearBlade gives users a way to implement Geolocation and Geocoding APIs on the platform itself so that devices don't have to do the heavy work.

 ## realTimeLocation-MQTT.js